Hello there my friend. How are you? I pray that you are happy, healthy, and feeling love in your life.

 If we are aware of these thoughts, we are able to turn them around with healing intentional mantras like, "I don't need a drink today," "I don't need a drink," or, "I don't have to have a drink today."

 This may be so very simple to you that you may be thinking, "That shit ain't gonna work."
 But guess what?
 It will work!
 If you are an alcoholic that can't go a day without drinking, and if you do this, you will find days you will go without drinking.

 No shit!
 Seriously!
 Sorry about the cuss words but I just want to deliver emphasis.

-Not only does alcohol cause death, it causes destruction of peoples' lives and property.
-It causes devastation of lives, and it causes divorce, which is a very specific devastation of MANY lives.
+Not only does alcohol cause death, but it also causes destruction of peoples' lives and property.
+It causes devastation of lives, and it causes divorce, which is very specific devastation of MANY lives.